immylo102/stock-forecasting-system/README.md

 # Stock Price Forecasting & Decision Support System

 ## Overview
-This project demonstrates an end-to-end implementation of a machine learning system for stock price forecasting and decision support.

 The goal is not only to predict future price trends, but also to translate model outputs into actionable investment signals.

 ## Problem Statement